Marietas/MechaCar_Analysis/README.md

 We should explore the option to do a comparative analysis based on the following metrics to evaluate the efficiency of the MechaCar concept in relation to the competition vehicles:

--Fuel consumption
+- Fuel consumption
--Level of security
+- Level of security
--Time it takes to go from 0 to 60 Mph
+- Time it takes to go from 0 to 60 Mph
--Breaking distance
+- Breaking distance
--The Engine Power
+- The Engine Power
--Weight
+- Weight
--Annual maintenance cost
+- Annual maintenance cost

 Based on the metrics selected, the following hypothesis and statistic test can be considered: